Autonomous Surface Vehicles

 The C-Enduro is a 4.2m by 2.4m catamaran with a large arch or mast giving an air draught of 2.8m.
 The total weight is around 500kg.
 Currently NOC’s C-Enduro it is fitted with an Airmar WX150 on the mast, an RBR CTD and a fluorescence puck on the drop keel and several ports for GoPro cameras.
 Navigationally it has an AIS transponder and a SeaMe radar transponder.
 Communications are received and transmitted via WiFi or Iridium.
 For power, the 12 photovoltaic arrays provide up to 1.2kW, the Aerogen wind turbine up to 0.7kW, and the diesel generator provides 3.2kW when it is running.
 The propulsion uses up two 1.4kW motors, but is usually run at around 50% to give a nominal speed through the water of 2.5–3.5 knots, with a top speed of 7 knots.

-The instruments that can be interfaced to each of the ASVs in the NOC fleet are many and varied.
-Unlike gliders, each design can carry several instruments.
+The instruments that can be carried by each of the ASVs in the NOC fleet are many and varied.
+Unlike gliders, each design can carry a payload of several instruments.
 The biggest limitation with ASVs is the lack of depth profiling, although the C-Enduro can carry out some deployments to 100m using its winch and the Waveglider has a 7m deep profile.
 The biggest strength of an ASV is their persistent surface presence.
 This can be used for things like photographic monitoring and weather information.
 They also have a future as data harvesters, where an underwater vehicle or moored device talks to the ASV acoustically, and the data is relayed over Iridium.